Women’s Hormonal Health

 A woman’s transition to menopause can be one of the most difficult times in her life.
 Symptoms of this transition can be very vague for some women to paralyzing in others.
 The timing of the this transition varies from one woman to another as well.
 For many women the transition to menopause may be marked by symptoms for years beginning in her mid forties lasting until the menstruation stops.
-Other women report brief periods of symptoms beginning at age 50 or so.
+Other women report brief periods of symptoms beginning around age 50.

 Symptoms of this transition can include: mood swings, irritability, difficulty sleeping, night sweats, hot ﬂashes, weight gain, changes in libido, vaginal dryness, brain “fog”, food and sugar cravings, fatigue, muscle weakness, body aches, headaches, and more.